Pekingese Temperament: What's Good About 'Em, What's Bad About 'Em

-Indeed, the Pekinges is dignified, supremely confident, and one of the most independent (and stubborn) of the toy breeds.
+Indeed, the Pekingese is dignified, supremely confident, and one of the most independent (and stubborn) of the toy breeds.

-Calm and quiet indoors, he lies on the sofa cushions much of the time, observing his kingdom with his direct, inscrutable gaze.
+Calm and quiet indoors, the Peke is content to lie on the sofa cushions much of the time, observing his kingdom with his direct, inscrutable gaze.
 Yet he will also surprise you with sudden bursts of comic playfulness.
+Some individuals are more lively than others.

-Most Pekingese are loyal to their owner without being cloying, undemonstrative (or polite) with strangers, and usually accepting of other animals.
+Most Pekingese are loyal to their owner without being clingy.
+They are usually polite with strangers and other animals.

 If you want a dog who...